Exotic Tropical Fruits

 Cacao is another interesting fruit, and you would never guess that it is the main ingredient to produce chocolate either.
 This fruit has a fleshy meat surrounding the seeds on the inside of a hard and thick shell.
 The locals eat the fleshy meat and discard the seed.
 Cacao is native to the hot humid lowlands along the Caribbean coast of Central America, and you will find many plantations within Atlantida.

 There are however many exotic tropical fruits available in Honduras that are not native to our country.
 Many of these were actually brought by the different fruit companies that established themselves in Honduras.
-While it is true that the main crop that these fruit companies were producing in Honduras was the banana, it is also true that they did extensive research to find other fruits that could become an important cash crop for them.
-As such, the largest tropical botanical garden in the Americas, Lancetilla, was born as an experimental farm, where a variety of different exotic tropical fruits where planted, and their production was closely watched and scientifically documented.
+It is true that the main crop that these fruit companies were producing in Honduras was the banana.
+But it is also true that they did extensive research to find other fruits that could become an important cash crop for them.
+As such, the largest tropical botanical garden in the Americas, Lancetilla, was born as an experimental farm.
+There, a variety of different exotic tropical fruits where planted, and their production was closely watched and scientifically documented.
 The African Palm plantations that you see along the Caribbean Coast of Honduras are a perfect example of a successful agricultural import.

-Perhaps the most popular of all exotic tropical fruits available in Honduras is the Rambutan, known locally as “lichas”, Rambutan is a hairy looking fruit that is native to Southeast Asia, and that grows incredibly well in the North Coast of Honduras.
-You find them along the road between El Progreso and La Ceiba, at the local markets and supermarkets, and have even become a product worthy of export.
+Perhaps the most popular of all exotic tropical fruits available in Honduras is the Rambutan.
+Locals call them “lichas”, Rambutan is a hairy looking fruit that is native to Southeast Asia.
+It grows incredibly well in the North Coast of Honduras.
+You find them along the road between El Progreso and La Ceiba.
+They are also available at the local markets and supermarkets, and have even become a product worthy of export.

 Mangosteen is a purple fruit, whose size, form and color reminds me of beets.
 The skin is thick, and inside you will find a pulpy white product that resembles garlic in looks.
 However, it could not be more different to garlic in taste and texture as it is!
-It has a soft, juicy texture, it taste like, well I cannot really describe the taste, but is has to be described as absolutely delicious!
+It has a soft, juicy texture.
+I cannot really describe the taste, but it is absolutely delicious!
 Sweet, tangy, very unique, truly a culinary experience just to taste this delicious tropical fruit.

-Mangosteen is more readily found in Atlantida, along the north coast of Honduras, in the cities of Tela and La Ceiba, although you can find them in the upscale supermarket “Los Andes” in San Pedro Sula.
-During season, it is sold along the CA13 highway just outside of Tela, in the direction of San Pedro Sula and in the markets in Tela and La Ceiba.
+Mangosteen is more readily found in Atlantida, along the north coast of Honduras.
+In season you can find it in the cities of Tela and La Ceiba.
+You can also find them in the upscale supermarket “Los Andes” in San Pedro Sula.
+During season, you can find them along the CA13 highway just outside of Tela, in the direction of San Pedro Sula.
+You can also find them in the markets in Tela and La Ceiba.

 I am not of fan of stopping and buying things along the road, but of you are driving along the road, or have a private driver that is taking you to or from Tela towards San Pedro Sula, make sure you have him stop and by all means, buy some!
 It is truly out of this world!
 You will be happy you did stop and taste these delicious exotic tropical fruits available in Honduras.